Code-Institute-Submissions/village-winery/README.md

 # Village Winery
-A family owned business is producing quality wines and organising wine tasting tours.
+A family owned business producing quality wines and organising wine tasting tours.
 Due to remote location it occasionally might be difficult to discover this little hidden gem.
 I decided to create a web site which will not only provide an online presence, but will also help potential clients find the location easier.